Gareth Hock: 2010s

 On 10 May 2011, Gareth Hock signed a new contract with Wigan until 2015, beginning once his 2-year doping ban has ended on 23 June.

 He made a high-profile return against Huddersfield in a 2011 Super League game.

 Since his return from his ban, he was a consistent member of the Wigan first team, gaining the number 12 jersey in the 2012 season (following the departure of Joel Tomkins to Saracens RUFC).
 Hock is well known for his aggressive and confrontational style of play and has begun to return to the high standard performances seen before his ban.

 On 22 January 2013, Wigan announced that Hock would be joining Widnes on a season-long loan.

 After a possible move to NRL side Parramatta Eels fell through, on 5 September 2013 Salford announced he would be signing for them for the 2014 Super League season on a 4-year deal.

 On 22 October 2013, England Rugby League issued the following statement: "As a result of serious breaches of team discipline that have fallen below the strict code of conduct as agreed by team management, Gareth Hock has been withdrawn from the England Rugby League World Cup squad with immediate effect.
 He is replaced by Huddersfield player Brett Ferres.
 There will be no further comment issued by England Rugby League on this matter."

 In 2015 Gareth moved to play for Leigh in the Kingstone Press Championship.
 He made his début in a comfortable 54–6 victory over Workington Town.

 In January 2018 he joined Featherstone Rovers on a one-year deal.
 In August 2018 Featherstone Rovers terminated his contract.
 On 23 October 2018 he joined Barrow Raiders.

 In May 2019, following his release from Barrow, Hock re-joined Leigh Centurions.
 However, in July, he announced his retirement from rugby league with immediate effect.

+Personal life

+In March 2023, Hock appeared at Bolton Crown court after being charged with ten offences including assault by beating, coercive, controlling behaviour and perverting the course of justice.
+A ten-day trial was set by Judge Martin Walsh for April 2024 where Hock will be questioned by prosecutors, with a review hearing set for May.
+Hock was bailed under specific conditions that included surrendering his passport, wearing a GPS tracking tag and sleeping every night at his home address.